Due West: Our Sex Journey

 Due West: Our Sex Journey is a 2012 Hong Kong 3-D erotic film directed and written by Mark Wu, starring Justin Cheung, Gregory Wong, Celia Kwok, Jeana Ho, and Daniella Wang.
 It is based on the erotic novel entitled Dongguan Wood, first published as a series of online stories by pseudonymous author Xiang Xi Murakami Haruki.
 The film premiered in Hong Kong on 20 September 2012.

+Background

+The film is based on a work of online literature, Woods in Dongguan.
+Westward Marukami Haruki first released the web novel in 2010 on HKGolden Forum.
+Kind of Culture Publications released it as a print book.
+It was adapted to Due West: Our Sex Journey in 2012.

+Plot

+It tells the story of a pleasure-seeking trip by a young, middle class, Hong Kong man.